yasminahobeika/Opinion_Polarity_NLP/README.md

 4. Optimizer: The AdamW optimizer with a learning rate of 2e-5 is employed for model training.
 5. Scheduler: A linear learning rate scheduler with warmup is utilized to optimize the learning rate during training.
 6. Training loop: The model is trained for a total of 21 epochs.
 Performance is evaluated on the validation set every 5 epochs using the accuracy score as the evaluation metric.

-### 5. Results

-The average accuracy on the dev set provided after conducting 5 runs from scratch:

-- Accuracy: 87.55%
-- Exec Time: 2048.87s (409 per run)